 Ever seen those commercials where people eat yogurt to regulate their digestive system?
-There are reasons yogurt is touted as a health food, and lactobacillus acidophilus is one of them.
+There are reasons yogurt is touted as a health food, and Lactobacillus acidophilus (L. acidophilus) is one of them.

-It’s considered useful for human health purposes because the bacteria doesn’t cause disease.
+It’s considered useful for human health purposes because it doesn’t cause disease.
 It also produces vitamin K and lactase, the enzyme that breaks down the sugars in milk products.

 Lactobacillus is a popular probiotic.
 Probiotics are live bacteria that help the body absorb nutrients and maintain the right balance of helpful bacteria.
 They’ve been used to treat several medical conditions, like: